Academic holds are used to collect outstanding parking fines, library fines and obligations, or other financial debt to the college, Cascadia may:

 - Summer quarter completion: third week of spring quarter

 Students who have completed their degrees or certificates during the previous fall and winter quarters and those anticipating completion during spring and summer quarters are invited to participate in the annual commencement ceremony held in June following the last day of spring quarter.
 Information about the commencement ceremony will be available in spring quarter.

 Cascadia places a high value on scholarship and rewards high academic achievement to students who distinguish themselves in the classroom each quarter.
-In addition to receiving a certificate for each quarter honored, students are also recognized at the annual Honors Reception held each spring.
+Students will receive an emailed electronic recognition for their quarterly academic honors achievement.
+To help slow the spread of the COVID-19 virus and keep you and our community healthy, the annual Honors Reception will not be held until further notice.

 Faculty Honors List